holgerbrandl/kalasim/docs/userguide/docs/component.md

 Standby has the effect that the component will be triggered on the next simulation event.

-* If the component is current, use always yield self.standby()
+* If the component is current, use always yield standby()
 * Although theoretically possible, it is not recommended to use standby for non current components.

 ### request